 Take a look at the materials gallery to see more details about Lundhs' materials.

 Marble is a metamorphic rock resulting from regional metamorphism of sedimentary carbonate rocks.
 It comes in a vast range of colours from white, green, red to black and its veining generally contrasts with the base stone colour.

-stoneCIRCLE offers a range of different quartz composites from the market leading producers including Q-Stone, Silestone and Caesarstone.
+stoneCIRCLE offers a range of different quartz composites from the market leading producers including Q-Stone, CRL, BQS (Beltrami Quartz Surfaces), Unistone, Caesarstone, and Silestone.
 All of these quartz composites are composed of a high percentage of crushed quartz mixed with bonding agents and colouring pigments.
 They are an excellent replacement for granite or limestone.

 One of the features of natural stone is a variation in tone and veining, composite stones offer most of the qualities of natural stone whilst having a consistency of colour that does not occur naturally and some people prefer this uniformity of look.

 Silestone offer a 25 year warranty on their materials.
 Don't forget to register on their website.